YaleSTC/cardswipr/README.md

 ```

 ## Application Structure
-An explanation of the application structure, what models are used for what, and how the flow of the application works, see [our wiki](https://github.com/YaleSTC/key_distribution_v2/wiki)
+Each of the models have a comment above them explaining what the purpose of the model is.

 # About
 ## Authors and Contributors